Scholarships and book bursaries

 2015 Equity & Financial Aid Scholarships

 DON'T FORGET - VTAC is not only for new students but continuing students as well.
-Continuing students can apply for a FedUni Equity & Financial Aid Scholarship through VTAC's scholarship page each year of study.
+Continuing students must apply for a FedUni Equity & Financial Aid Scholarship through VTAC's scholarship page each year of study.

 Commencing Semester 2, 2014 - Application form now AVAILABLE

 If you are commencing your first semester of undergraduate program of study in Semester 2, 2014 please go to the application form and apply.

 If you applied and were successful in Semester 1, 2014 and have not yet picked up your voucher please contact Barb Bennett on 5327 9340 or email email@example.com.

 Eligible students must be -